Aruba is a tiny 70 square mile island (20 miles long, 6 miles wide) that is located in the

 More of a local place, so it’s not overly “touristy”.
 My husband and I shared the seafood paella plate which was wonderful!!
 Would definitely recommend!
 The owner actually goes fishing every morning so the seafood is super fresh!
 If you’re looking to eat with a view this is not the place, as it is right off the road and the view is a road/parking lot, but they have dressed it up as nice as you probably could!
 It is covered seating but you’re technically outside, but it is flourishing with greenery everywhere which makes it a really cool spot!
 Would absolutely go back!
 For more info visit here.

-2.)
-Palm Beach – arguably the most popular beach on the island, Palm beach is definitely more crowded than Eagle Beach, partly due to the fact that there is a pier jutting out from it and a boardwalk directly behind it.
+beach is definitely more crowded than Eagle Beach, partly due to the fact that there is a pier jutting out from it and a boardwalk directly behind it.
 We only stayed long enough to eat our pitaya bowl lunch since crowds aren’t really our thing, but it was still worth going if not only for the pitaya bowl and for seeing more of Aruba.
 The boardwalk behind the beach is great for little bars and dives, and the town behind the boardwalk is great for shopping if you’re wanting to shop!
 There’s also a Starbucks in the town area if you’re one of those people who just HAVE to get a Starbucks country mug for every country you go to 🙂

 - Eduardo’s Beach Shack: Literally the BEST thing I ate the entire trip.
 If you don’t try anything else from this post at LEAST do yourself a favor and try this one!
 This is a tiny little beach shack right on the Palm Beach boardwalk area that is some type of